-- Medieval Spanish Literature
+- Medieval Spanish Literature and Culture

-- Development of the Novel in Spain (1450-1620)
+- Development of Poetry in Spain

-- Spanish and Latin American Cinema
+- Latin American Film

-- Modern Catalan Literature and Civilisation
+- Modern Catalan Literature and Culture

 72% of our publications were rated 4* and 3* (world leading and internationally excellent), which ranks Liverpool Modern Languages and Cultures as 14/57 in the sector.
 90% of environment was also rated 4* and 3*.